Tek Eye Logo

 Preprints - Not Always a Good Idea

-It is important that your published research is peer-reviewed.
+Your published research must be peer-reviewed.
 This validates your research and ensures high standards of scientific practice.
 Your peers are your colleagues, your supervisors, conference and workshop panels, journal editors and reviewers, other researchers and scientists in your domain of research, and the wider scientific community.
 A preprint archival service will expose papers and scientific work before peer review and publication.
 The idea behind preprinting is to ensure the research results are checked, receive constructive criticism, and important science is disseminated quickly and widely (which was great during the COVID-19 pandemic).
 Plus, work is given priority over other results as authors are effectively registering their scientific contribution which is important in fast-moving fields.
 Further, preprinting supports Open Science initiatives.
 However, preprints need careful consideration as there are downsides.
 Some publication outlets are not friendly to preprinted papers.
 Paper content and data can be taken and reused by others in their work.
 Some low-quality science appears on preprint services and could taint your work.
 Indeed information overload and, as previously mentioned, the reproducibility of results is seen as a concern in the scientific community.
 Finally, do you want your work freely available, particularly if it may have potential commercial value (business idea, patent, or licensable copyright)?

 Here is a list of preprint services, remember, preprint only if you have a definite need for it.
 A good preprint service will have some requirements to meet to stop spamming from low-quality contributions.